cdfbdex/BIOS-INTERACTIVEVIDEOWALL/README.md

 5. Copy the selected video in the folder \bin\Release.

 EXECUTING PROGRAM

 Open a command window in the folder \bin\Release.
-And write the corresponding command depending on the mode you want.
+And write the corresponding command depending on the selected mode:

 MODE 1: Process all the frames of the video ..\bin\Release\ InteractiveWallNKinect.exe VideoName.avi
 Parameters: